AravinthR/Py-JFrog-Fetch-Build/README.md

 3. make a REST API call and download the artifact, save it to the File System

+# python packages

+I have used the packages which come along with Python installer.
+The same can be achieved by using pandas, bs4, and many more packages.
+But, I work from a restricted environment without internet connectivity.
+So, I have used lambdas, arraylist, dictonaries, json, requests to achieve the same.

 #                 Feel free to enhance this code
+ As mentioned, I haven't used any external/additional libraries which require installation outside of Python.
+I look forward to enhancement of this code in a similar fashion.
+Why use a custom package when you can code it yourself? :)